Greetings to the Unst Walkers are Welcome experience

 a(This website is now being managed by Gardiesfauld Hostel, Uyeasound, Unst, a trustee-run hostel for all ages, with Hostel, camping and caravan/motor home facilities.

 Unst Shetland is the most northerly island in the United Kingdom.
-As 2013 is the year of Natural Scotland there is no better time to visit Shetland and Unst in particular.( See news for free travel Tickets during April.)
-Unst should be visited by all who call themselves British.
+There is no better time to visit Shetland and Unst in particular should be visited by everyone.
 The dramatically beautiful windswept island of Unst is a splendid example of the diversity of the British Isles.
-All walkers will understand the beauty of the seasons but at 60 degs north the light on Unst in Autumn and early spring will remain with you for a lifetime.Visitors to Unst and Saxa Vord Self Catering Cottages can be treated to a display of the Northern Lights from September onward.
+All walkers will understand the beauty of the seasons but at 60 degrees north the light on Unst in autumn and early spring will remain with you for a lifetime.Visitors to Unst and Saxa Vord Self Catering Cottages can be treated to a display of the Northern Lights from September onward.

 In addition to being known as the island above all others Unst has a growing reputation as the activity island of Shetland.
-Walking, fishing in sea & loch, cycling, canoeing, bird and wildlife viewing, photography, painting and Shetland Geopark.
-Unst measures 47 square miles almost 12 miles long and 5 miles wide and has 60 miles of coastline.
+Walking, fishing in sea & loch, cycling, canoeing, bird and wildlife viewing, photography, painting and Shetland Geopark sites are all popular.
+Unst is 47 square miles in area, almost 12 miles long and 5 miles wide and has 60 miles of coastline.